dckutlular/TariffComparison/README.md

-# Tariff Comparison
+# TariffComparison

-The **Tariff Comparison** is an API to compare products based on their annual costs.
+The **TariffComparison** is an API to compare products based on their annual costs.
 Built with the target framework **.Net Core 3.1** .

 ## Prerequisites